nburkley/nburkley.github.io/_posts/2015-11-16-moving-to-vim.md

 ![Editor Learning Curves]({{ site.baseurl }}/images/vim-learning-curve.jpg)

-Thoughbot wrote an [interesting blog post]( https://robots.thoughtbot.com/the-vim-learning-curve-is-a-myth ) saying the vim leraning curve is a myth.
+Thoughbot wrote an [interesting blog post]( https://robots.thoughtbot.com/the-vim-learning-curve-is-a-myth ) saying the vim learning curve is a myth.
 I disagree with that statement, but I do agree that if you stick at it for a few days it doesn't take long to overcome the curve and become productive.

 ### Getting the basics down